ybettan/special-resource-operator/docs/lab/README.md

-## EXERCISE 5

-Troubleshoot failure to load a kmod
+## Troubleshoot failures to load a driver-container

 There are some different places we could look for logs and traces regarding the load or build of our modules with SRO.

 Different examples: